tutumcloud/support-docs/changelog/tutum_0.12.0.md

 ## Added

 - **Private overlay networking**: we have replaced our custom ambassador-based implementation for multi-container private networking and linking with a full-fledge private overlay network based on weave.
 All containers, regardless of host, cloud or datacenter, are assigned an IP and registered in a private network managed by Tutum.
 Among other benefits, this will result in faster [re]deployment times.
 Existing services must be redeployed to take advantage of this feature.
-Look for a blog post on this topic on March 3rd in our [blog](http://blog.tutum.co/).
+Learn more in our [blog post](http://blog.tutum.co/2015/03/10/container-composability-a-general-commentary-and-brief-overview/).

 ![](http://s.tutum.co.s3.amazonaws.com/support/images/overlay_networking.png)